 But she only had growing instructions for the UK, since that’s where she got the seeds.
 “I didn’t know how that would translate to seed-starting in the Northeast, so I decided to try starting seeds in January (like an onion) and in March (like a shallot).
 In all other growing respects, I treated the seedlings like onions.
 I can report that both groups did extremely well, but not surprisingly, the January group were bigger at harvest than the March group.
 Both are storing extremely well as of mid-January.”

-How she recommends growing the banana shallot, in brief:
+How she recommends growing the banana shallot, in brief (all of which apply to other shallots and onions):

-- Sow the seed this month (assuming a northern location) in a germinating mix like Johnny’s 512 into a 72-cell seedling tray.
-Many people use an undivided flat, though roots may get entangled.
+- Sow the seed in January or February (assuming a northern location) in a germinating mix like Johnny’s 512 into a 72-cell seedling tray.
+Many people prefer an undivided flat, though roots may get entangled.

 - Keep warm and moist for a few days till germination occurs.